openmediavault/openmediavault-docs/administration/users.rst

 Create
 ------

+This page is intended for creating a new user.
 The following form fields are available:

 Name
     This must be only numbers and letters.
 Its the "username" of the login credentials